 Dua Lipa and Travis Scott Win Their First Premio Lo Nuestro Awards

+Dua Lipa, Travis Scott and Nicki Minaj Win Their First Premio Lo Nuestro Awards

 The British singer won the award for Crossover Collaboration of the Year for her song "Un Día (One Day)" with J Balvin, Bad Bunny and Tainy.
 The bilingual track was released in July, and perfectly blends Lipa's pop-house sound with the Latin trio's acclaimed reggaeton.